johnvictorfs/sacred-river-2/README.md

 - Add a way for user to reset save state inside the game
     - Can currently be done manually by deleting "inventory.ini" and "user_stats.ini"

+### Code:

+- Make inventory/equipment system use dictionaries for options instead of lists